Christos-Paraskeva/bank_tech_test/README.md

 As a customer
 So that I can see how much money I have in my account I want to be able to print my bank statement

+As a customer
+So that I can see when I made the deposit
+I would like my statement to include the deposit date

+As a customer
+So that I can see what I made the withdrawal
+I would like my statement to include the withdrawal date
 ```